chaudhuryB/ReadingToRobot/README.md

 ## Usage

-After installing this package, a few different scripts will be available in your machine.
+After installing this package, a few different scripts will be available on your machine.

 The robot control should be launched separately from the speech recognition, meaning that to start an interaction with a robot, you need to: